EVHaste/haste-makes-waste/_posts/2021-04-19-renegade-ghost-chapter-1.markdown

 You really had to bring your own fun in this line of work.

 She honestly considered stealing the rest of the stock for a moment.
 It was probably best to leave some for others, though.
 Assuming anyone could even afford it.
 Maybe the next person had better insurance, who was she to judge?
-Ghost slipped the single bottle into the pocket of her cardigan, its continued admonishments muffled and then silenced completely.
+Esper slipped the single bottle into the pocket of her cardigan, its continued admonishments muffled and then silenced completely.

 *Well, mission accomplished, I guess.*

 She was in the process of returning the cameras to their original positions when glass crashed in the next room.
-Startled, Ghost jumped, remaining suspended in the air for a moment.
+Startled, Esper jumped, remaining suspended in the air for a moment.
 Force of habit.
 Not a moment later, the security alarm triggered, further lighting the back room in strobes.

 *What in the world…?*

 She pressed her head into the metal gate which separated the pharmacy from a convenience store, passing right through it until she could see to the other side.
 The lights were flashing in the store, too, but she couldn’t see why from her vantage point.
 In between the shriek of the alarm, she thought she heard movement.

-Now, Ghost happened to know that this store had been knocked over this week already, in an armed robbery, and that the area was still a little tense.
+Now, Esper happened to know that this store had been knocked over this week already, in an armed robbery, and that the area was still a little tense.
 She’d passed a few squad cars on the way, windows down in the parking lot of the bowling alley, gossiping *as they do*.
 Only an idiot would try this tonight.
 Or someone that doesn’t keep up with the local news.
 Okay, so that was actually a lot of people.

 And she had superpowers, so, she didn't count.

-*This is technically not my problem,* Ghost thought, knowing full well she was going to stick her nose into it anyway.
+*This is technically not my problem,* Esper thought, knowing full well she was going to stick her nose into it anyway.

 ---